devyanshuk/Pac-man/README.md

 Python implementation of the infamous Pac-man game.

 Run the main.py file on terminal.
+Make sure you install pygame first

 Cheats: